Laos27/pandas-challenge/README.md

 However, considering the append method worked - I did not use the pandas.concat.
 Results were succesfully obtained and you can find them in the dataframe "area_summary".

-The rest of the code run without errors and or warnings.
+The rest of the code run without any warnings.